February 12, 2019

 Climate Change Adaptation, Guidelines & Best Practices

-This past June (19 – 21, 2019) saw the launch of a Climate Change Adaptation Forum hosted by the BLBRA and CEPI (Collobrative Environmental Planning Initiative) to extend our initiative to encourage best practices in the Bras d’Or Lake Biosphere.
+June 19 – 21, 2019 saw the launch of the Climate Change Adaptation Forum hosted by the BLBRA and CEPI (Collaborative Environmental Planning Initiative) to extend our initiative to encourage best practices in the Bras d’Or Lake Biosphere.
 Over the three days, the forum was held in Baddeck, Wagmatcook and Cape Breton University.
 Welcoming representatives from other Canadian UNESCO biospheres as well as Indigenous Circle representatives, a contingent of local indigenous youth and members of the public, the forum provided a number of leading experts to address the gathering followed by round table discussions on the problems and possible solutions presented by climate change in the various biospheres.
-The goal of the forum is to develop a set of guidelines on adapting to climate change with the hope that they can be used by all the biospheres and hopefully shared with other communities across the country.
-These guidelines are currently being developed from the forum outcomes and will appear on this site in the fall.
-In the meantime, to give you a better perspective of the forum, you can access the forum Information Package by downloading it here.
-Information Package.
+The goal of the forum was to develop a set of guidelines on adapting to climate change with the hope that they can be used by all the biospheres and hopefully shared with other communities across the country.
+To give you a better perspective of the forum, you can access the forum Information Package by downloading it here: Forum Information Package.

-Monitoring The health of the Biosphere – Water Quality by Dr. Bruce Hatcher, Director of the Bras d’Or Institute, CBU, (Click on title to download)
+by Dr. Bruce Hatcher, Director of the Bras d’Or Institute, CBU.

 When we develop land near water it is important to leave as much natural vegetation between the water and where you clear the land or build.
 This provides a buffer for the lake or stream.
 The buffer will reduce and filter runoff, stabilize lake/stream banks, maintain the chemical, physical and biological integrity of water resources and provide habitat for shoreline wildlife.
 All too often, we clear land all the way to the shore and that leads to greater shoreline erosion and excess sediment going into the lake or stream.
 The buffer can’t be too wide but the minimum recommendation – as a best practice – is 30 metres or 100 feet.